MichalDucher/Genetic-algorithm-to-optimize-math-functions/README.md

 ## Usage

 To use this code, simply run the `Main` class.
-The program will output the randomly generated parents, their children after crossover, and the value of the fitness function for each child.
+The program will output the randomly generated parents, their children after crossover, and the value of the function to optimize for each child.
+It does not optimize this function yet

 ## Implementation Details